aaronperkins/bt-nes-advantage/README.md

 - Wireless Bluetooth connectivity
 - Turbo and slow motion functions work as normal
 - Player select switch
-   - Both players currently map to controller one.
-In the future it may be possible to maintain two controller connections.
+   - Exposes two game input devices for player 1 and 2.
+The player select switch redirects output to one or the other.
 - Standard gamepad HID implementation, tested with:
-   - BlueRetro
+   - BlueRetro (only works with player 1 switch)
    - Windows
    - Android
    - SteamOS